 One of the best resolutions you can make every year is to look after your health.
-But where do you start?
+But where do you start with a healthy lifestyle?
 A gym membership?
 Meditation?
 A new diet?
 Sometimes the options can be so overwhelming that you just don’t know where to begin.
 In behavioral science this is something that’s referred to as “paralysis by analysis”, meaning that you spend so much time overthinking something that you never actually take action.

 Cut Down On Processed Foods

 Processed foods can have a pretty bad effect on your digestion and often lead to weight gain, so it’s best to try to restrict them as much as possible.
 The key here is to cut down; not entirely eliminate.
 If you try to stop eating your favorite processed foods immediately from day 1, you’re probably going to give in to the cravings at some point.
 It’s just not realistic to go cold turkey.

 Instead, cut down on the amount of processed food you eat by restricting items such as sweets and fried foods for weekends or special occasions.
 You can do this by opting for healthier options such as oven-baked potato wedges instead of fries and raw chocolate instead of dairy milk.
 For example, when I stopped eating chocolate years ago I decided to have an apple every time I wanted a bar of choc, which did work, except I was absolutely sick of apples by the time I was over my chocolate cravings!

 You’d also be surprised at how just reading the ingredients of something before you buy it can make you think twice.
 Generally, the ingredients are listed in order of volume.
 So if you see sugar listed in the first 3 ingredients, it’s definitely a food you should avoid.